MIT-Emerging-Talent/ET6-CDSP-starter/README.md

 ## Actionable Research Question

-How do changes in U.S. immigration policy under the current administration
-affect access to legal representation and outcomes for immigrant juveniles
+***"How do changes in U.S. immigration policy under the current administration affect access to legal representation and outcomes for immigrant juveniles seeking protection?"***

-seeking protection?
+#### Context & Constraints:

+- **Domain:** U.S. immigration law and policy, focused on juveniles (minors) seeking legal protection (e.g., asylum, Special Immigrant Juvenile Status).

+- **Realities:** Immigration policy is dynamic and politically influenced; juvenile immigrants face complex barriers navigating the legal system; access to legal counsel is crucial for fair outcomes.

+- **Constraints:**
+  - **Data Availability:** Data on representation and case outcomes may be fragmented (court records, NGO data, government statistics).
+Policy changes may not be immediately or transparently reflected in public data.
+  - **Ethical/Legal:** Privacy concerns for minors; potential bias in available datasets.
+  - **Temporal/Geographical Scope:** Defining the appropriate time window may be required.
+The study can be nationwide or limited to areas with sufficient or high-priority data.

 ---
-Context & Constraints:

--Domain: U.S. immigration law and policy, focused on juveniles (minors) seeking legal protection (e.g., asylum, Special Immigrant Juvenile Status).

--Realities: Immigration policy is dynamic and politically influenced; juvenile immigrants face complex barriers navigating the legal system; access to legal counsel is crucial for fair outcomes.

---Constraints:

--Data Availability: Data on representation and case outcomes may be fragmented
-  (court records, NGO data, government statistics).
-Policy changes may not be
-  immediately or transparently reflected in public data.

--Ethical/Legal: Privacy concerns for minors; potential bias in available datasets.

--Temporal/Geographical Scope: Defining the appropriate time window may be
-  required.
-The study can be nationwide or limited to areas with sufficient or
-  high-priority data.

 ## Data